 The study will allow the Fitzrovia Partnership to promote the district more effectively, embrace the needs of local businesses and develop a positive environment for future investment.
 The result is a diverse and vibrant, local economy that retains and attracts key businesses and a suitably skilled workforce.

 We have installed six footfall camera’s in key locations along the length of Tottenham Court Road and Charlotte Street.
 The weekly report, covers footfall figures for the area, against greater London and the UK, which along with year-on-year figures, gives an insight into key trends and patterns.
-Weekly reports can be found here.

 The Fitzrovia Partnership has delivered a Green Infrastructure Audit (GIA) in Partnership with Arup to help identify opportunities for urban greening in the area.